 - 8.1 The purpose of this section is to clarify the responsibilities of provision of equipment in care homes.

 - Where 'care homes' are detailed as providing the equipment this includes both Residential and Nursing Care homes unless otherwise specified.

 - Where Social Care is detailed as providing the equipment this includes the following routes of provision;

 - Adult Social Care

 - Reablement

 - Where the NHS is detailed as providing the equipment this includes the following routes of provision;

-- Continuing healthcare (CHC/ICB's)
+- Continuing healthcare (CHC/CCG's)

 - GP prescription

 - Community therapists

 - Hospital discharges

-- 8.2 A care home should provide a range of standard equipment to meet the needs of its residents and its aims, as defined by its statement of purpose, and to fulfil its health and safety obligations to its own staff.
-This includes equipment to cater for residents with a variety in height, weight, size and support needs and, where possible, the resident's preferences (Care Quality Commission 2015, p28).
-The care home funds this equipment.
-A nursing home would also provide and fund standard nursing equipment.
-RCOT, (2019) P.10 Care Homes and Equipment Guiding principles for assessment and provision found at: https://www.rcot.co.uk/care-homes-and-equipment-Standard equipment may be the type that will:
+- 8.2 Residential & Nursing Care Homes are required to have adequate stocks of standard equipment (detailed below) which would be widely available to the residents in their homes.
+Standard equipment may be the type that will:

 - Be used by more than one person

+- Be frequently/regularly used by the end user

+- Support care given by informal or funded carers

+- Support general purpose or nursing care

+- Assist activities of daily living and enable independence

+- Be issued without the requirement for an advanced assessment

+- Be for short-term or long-term need; and

+- Support a safe environment for users